martindmtrv/macbook-linux-tweaks/README.md

 # /etc/udev/hwdb.d

 Used to remap some hardware keys on the keyboard of my macbook pro.
-Namely remap the eject key to be a fwd delete key instead (since I replaced the CD drive with another SSD)
+Namely remap the eject key to be a fwd delete key instead (since I replaced the CD drive with another SSD).
+Also mapped right command to to be leftmeta as well so it does everything that left command button does (keyboard shortcuts etc)

 To reload config run